MELISSA BLOCK, HOST:

 Meanwhile, at the FBI in the year leading up to Fort Hood, they were spying on the radical cleric Anwar al-Awlaki.
 And lo and behold, this Army psychiatrist, Nidal Hasan is starting this email exchange with al-Awlaki.
 And some of the FBI agents thought, you know, this guy is potentially dangerous.
 But there was a big debate about the emails and what they meant.
 And the FBI eventually ruled, no, he's just doing research for a graduate degree at the military's university.

 BLOCK: Well, Nidal Hasan is facing the prospect potentially of being sentenced to death.
 What kind of precedent is there for this kind of case?

-ZWERDLING: Now, in 2003, you might remember a soldier - a Muslim American soldier - in Kuwait threw hand grenades into tents as soldiers were sleeping and then opened fire with his rifle on them.
+ZWERDLING: In 2003, you might remember a soldier - a Muslim American soldier - in Kuwait threw hand grenades into tents as soldiers were sleeping and then opened fire with his rifle on them.
 He killed two, injured more than a dozen.
-He was sentenced to death in a court martial.
+He was sentenced to death in a court-martial.
 But for Nidal Hasan, having killed so many, wounded so many and representing himself, the experts I've talked to say they can't think of anything else like it in military judicial history.

-ZWERDLING: There is a lot of witnesses.
+ZWERDLING: There's a lot of witnesses.
 They expect it to take six to 12 weeks.